bomonike/bomonike.github.io/odoo.md

 In 2013, the not-for-profit Odoo Community Association - <a target="_blank" href="https://odoo-community.org">odoo-community.org</a> (OCA) - was formed to promote the widespread use of Odoo and to support the collaborative development of Odoo features.

+   * https://github.com/OCA/server-tools are "tools for Odoo Administrators to improve some technical features on Odoo"
+   <br /><br />

 1. Pay the OCA membership of 50 euros a year.
 Opt-in to be listed in the <a target="-blank" href="https://odoo-community.org/members">Directory of members</a> around the world.

 1. <a target="_blank" href="https://odoo-community.org/about/cla"><img align="right" width="150" src="https://odoo-community.org/web/image/3649316-f8015c51/Contributor%20Badge%20Medium.png">Sign the CLA</a> so you can add the "Contributor" logo to your profile.